Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Results

-\Cref{fig:efficiency} shows how much of the gap between broad priors and perfect nuisance knowledge the cross-calibration recovers, per redshift bin.
+\Cref{fig:efficiency} shows a per-$z$-bin diagnostic of how much of the gap between broad priors and perfect nuisance knowledge the joint multi-tracer Fisher closes for a single-tracer DESI-ELG analysis.
+The cosmology constraints in \cref{tab:headline} come from the joint Fisher with shared cosmology and so do not factorize per $z$-bin; \cref{fig:efficiency} indicates where the per-$z$-bin multi-tracer information most efficiently reduces nuisance-parameter uncertainty.

-\(\Mnu\) achieves the highest calibration efficiency (\(\sim\!60\%\)), because the neutrino mass constraint is most sensitive to the amplitude-related stochastic parameters that the cross-calibration tightens. \(f\se\) efficiency rises with redshift (38\% at \(z\sim 0.9\) to 47\% at \(z\sim 1.5\)), reflecting the PFS growing \(\nbar\) advantage at higher \(z\). \(\Om\) is flat at \(\sim\!35\%\)---it is primarily shape-constrained and less sensitive to amplitude nuisance parameters.
+\(\Mnu\) reaches the highest information efficiency (\(\sim\!60\%\)), because the neutrino mass constraint is most sensitive to \(b_1\se\), whose prior the joint multi-tracer Fisher tightens via cosmic-variance cancellation in the bias ratios, as detailed in \cref{sec:discussion}. \(f\se\) efficiency rises with redshift (38\% at \(z\sim 0.9\) to 47\% at \(z\sim 1.5\)), reflecting the growing advantage of PFS higher number density at high redshift. \(\Om\) is flat at \(\sim\!35\%\) as it is primarily shape-constrained and less sensitive to amplitude nuisance parameters.